Machine-Learning to Trust: A Model

 \begin{definition}[Optimal assignment] A contingency $(\theta ,h)$ is optimally assigned w.r.t $(\sigma ,\Pi )$ if $ \pi (\theta ,h)\in \arg \min_{\pi \in \Pi }\left\vert \hat{\sigma}(\pi )-\sigma (\theta ,h)\right\vert $. \end{definition}

 \begin{remark} Suppose that $\Pi $ is ML-optimal w.r.t $\sigma $.
 If $p_{\sigma }(\theta ,h)>0$, then $(\theta ,h)$ is optimally assigned w.r.t $(\sigma ,\Pi )$. \end{remark}

-Thus, in an ML-optimal partition, every contingency in the support of $ p_{\sigma }$ is assigned to a partition cell having the nearest representative strategy.
 This is not a trivial observation, given that reassigning a contingency from one cell to another may alter the cells' representative strategies.
 This result is adapted from Lemma 1 in Jehiel and Weber (2024, Appendix B).
-Note that while they can assume w.l.o.g that all contingencies have positive probability, this is not guaranteed in the present context because $p_{\sigma }$ is endogenous.
+Note that while they can assume w.l.o.g that all contingencies have positive probability, this is not guaranteed in the present context because $ p_{\sigma }$ is endogenous.
 Motivated by this observation, I present the following definition, which extends the optimal assignment property to zero-probability contingencies.

 \begin{definition}[Strong ML-optimality] A partition $\Pi $ is strongly ML-optimal w.r.t $\sigma $ if it is ML-optimal w.r.t $\sigma $, and if every contingency is optimally assigned w.r.t $(\Pi ,\sigma )$. \end{definition}